aminrj/aminrj.github.io/_posts/2026-02-25-mcp-security-after-1year.md

 ---

-## Three Attack Patterns That Define the Threat Model
+## Three attack patterns that define the threat model

 The CVE data captures implementation bugs that are important, fixable, and familiar.
 But the more significant security challenge in MCP is architectural.